Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 A traditional lacing system supplements the fit.
 It also reinforces the sides for lateral support.

-To celebrate the start of a new NCAA football season, the brand has released its latest workout trainer in four special colorways.
+To celebrate the start of a new NCAA soccer season, the brand has released its latest workout trainer in four special colorways.
 The Jordan Trainer 3 is featured in the official colors and branding of the following college teams: the Michigan Wolverines, the Oklahoma Sooners, the UNC Tar Heels, and the Florida Gators.